 I’m using the Buffer website for the illustrations here, but the scheduling features I’m describing work with both the website and the official Buffer mobile app.

 Some things you can’t do as part of the process include cropping, adding filters, or in-photo tagging.
-You will get the opportunity to do those things at the time of actual posting.
+You will get the opportunity to do those things at the time of actually posting.

 You can schedule as many as you like–they’re all added to your Instagram queue just like any other post.